• Skip to primary navigation

 How to Make Gajrela at Home

-In a heated pan, add clarified butter (ghee) and let it melt then add green cardamom seeds and let it pop for few seconds on low heat.
+Sauté in Ghee: In a hot pan, pour in clarified butter (ghee) and allow it to melt.
+Next, add green cardamom seeds and let them pop for a few seconds over low heat.
+After that, incorporate grated carrots and sauté for several minutes on medium to low heat.

 how to make gajrela- gajrela recipe pakistani